-- Cancel – if you suddenly remember a recent shot you forgot to log, that’s no problem.
-Cancel here and add a new entry for it.
+- Cancel – if you suddenly remember a recent shot that you forgot to log, no problem.
+Cancel here and add a new entry.
 In the new entry screen, tap the “Time” field to adjust the timestamp back to when you took that shot (this is the same technique you’d use to do any back entries), enter the appropriate details and save it.
 Now that you’ve told mySugr about that insulin, you can start your current bolus calculation again (by creating another, current, new entry) and whatever portion of that shot is left (based on your Active Insulin Duration setting) will be included in the calculation.

-- Continue – this confirms you don’t have any active insulin on board, and you can continue with the bolus calculation.
+- Continue – this confirms that you don’t have any active insulin on board, and you can continue with the bolus calculation.

-To continue, tap the bolus calculator button again to accept the suggested insulin dose.
+To continue, tap the mySugr Bolus Calculator button again to accept the suggested insulin dose.
 You’ll see the units automatically move to the appropriate insulin fields and you can fill in any additional details.

 We’ll record everything and start tracking your active insulin for future bolus calculations.
 There you have it.
 A precise, personalized insulin dose calculated just for you.